 Do I Need A Special Toilet Pan?

-Some wheelchair users find it difficult to use a standard height toilet and, for them, it’s important that the toilet is either at a raised height or can accept a variable riser.
-In a Doc M pack, you have a compliant toilet pan included, which is why they prove so popular.
-When installed correctly, they take care of all the users needs in one go.
+Some wheelchair users find it difficult to use a standard-height toilet (400mm high) and, for them, it’s important that the toilet is either raised or accepts a variable riser.
+In a Doc M pack, you get a compliant toilet pan included, which is why they're so popular.
+When installed correctly, they address all users' needs in one go.

 Do I Need Special Flooring?

-Non-slip flooring should be fitted throughout the washroom and contrast in colour to the walls.
-Contrasting the colour of the floor enables the visually impaired to work out the depth of the room much easier and the non-slip flooring works to help prevent accidents from spilt water.
+Non-slip flooring should be fitted throughout the washroom and contrast in colour with the walls.
+Contrasting the floor colour enables the visually impaired to estimate the depth of the room much more easily, and the non-slip flooring helps prevent accidents from spilt water.
+The slip resistance grade should be higher in a disabled shower room than in a toilet room.

 New Build: Where should I locate our wheelchair accessible washroom?

-Washroom facilities should be located as near to the entrance as possible and where there are multiple floors, washroom facilities should be situated in a similar location on all floors.
+Washroom facilities should be located as close to the entrance as possible and, where there are multiple floors, be situated in a similar location on all floors.

 Forward Planning & Research

-Access and use of the washroom needs to be thought out well in advance and forward planning can make the refurbishment project much smoother.
-Seek advice from your local authority during the planning and research stages or consider outsourcing the project to a specialist company such as ourselves.
-We are able to advise on the best way to approach washroom upgrades including all of the disabled access elements that come into play in your particular environment.
-3D visuals can be put together ahead of any work actually taking place and allows clients to get an understanding of exactly how the washroom will look and work as well as the cost involved.
+Access to and use of the washroom need to be well planned in advance, and forward planning can make the refurbishment project much smoother.
+Seek advice from your local authority during the planning and research stages, or consider outsourcing the project to a specialist company such as ourselves.
+We can advise on the best approach to washroom upgrades, including all disabled-access elements applicable to your environment.
+3D visuals can be put together before any work actually takes place and allow clients to understand exactly how the washroom will look and work, as well as the cost involved.
+Consider our washroom design service for specialist input.